aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextensionbinding/_index.md

 ```

-Gets and sets the binding key used to map the binding entry in this list with the bound data in the document.
+the binding key used to map the binding entry in this list with the bound data in the document.

 **Returns:**
 java.lang.String